-How to Travel Around Suriname
+How to Find Cheap Flights to Suriname

 There are flights twice a week from Amsterdam to Paramaribo.
 From America, most of the planes for Suriname fly from Miami or Atlanta.
 Surinam Airways flies from Miami and Amsterdam, and other carriers flying into Suriname include KLM, Air France and Caribbean Airlines.